bigfoot547/morecommands/README.md

   * Force a player to run a command using the /sudo command
   * Set a server whitelist using the /whitelist command
   * List the players on the server using the /list command
+  * Go up a specified ammount of layers with the /up command
+  * Go down a specified ammount of layers with the /down command

 ## Licence
 **Code: LGPL v2.1**